ProvSQL C/C++ API

 A dynamically-typed aggregate value.

-bool evaluate(const std::vector< long > &values, const std::vector< bool > &mask, int constant, ComparisonOperator op, std::unique_ptr< Aggregator > aggregator)
+bool evaluate(const std::vector< long > &values, const std::vector< bool > &mask, long constant, ComparisonOperator op, std::unique_ptr< Aggregator > aggregator)

 Evaluate whether the aggregation of values masked by mask satisfies op constant.

-std::vector< mask_t > enumerate_exhaustive(const std::vector< long > &values, int constant, ComparisonOperator op, AggregationOperator agg_kind, bool absorptive, bool &upset)
+std::vector< mask_t > enumerate_valid_worlds(const std::vector< long > &values, long constant, ComparisonOperator op, AggregationOperator agg_kind, bool absorptive, bool &upset, bool is_scalar)

 #define MIN(x, y)